 - Relaxing playlist

-This is all I started with several years ago when I began this delicious, rewarding journey into sacred self-care, minus the incense and candles.
+This is all I started with several years ago when I began this delicious unfolding into sacred self-care.
 I was basic as hell!
 I had my journal, planner, books and Norah Jones.
 And my life began to transform.